Projects We Support

 AZA SAFE Programs

 The Association of Zoos and Aquariums SAFE (Saving Animals from Extinction) program is a framework that focuses the collective expertise within accredited zoos and aquariums and leverages their massive audiences to save species.
+Saving Animals From Extinction focuses the collective expertise within AZA-accredited zoos and aquariums and leverages their massive audiences to save species.

 Together AZA’s SAFE programs are saving the most vulnerable wildlife species from extinction and protecting them for future generations.
 The mission of SAFE: Saving Animals From Extinction is to combine the power of zoo and aquarium visitors with the resources and collective expertise of AZA members and partners to save animals from extinction.
 Our work with the African Vultures SAFE program includes supporting education and outreach, capacity-building, and fundraising.